prototypefund/Digital_Bargeld-docs/core/api-sync.rst

   **Request**

-  The request must include a "If-Match" header indicating the latest version of the wallet's database known to the client.
+  The request must include a "If-Match" header indicating the latest version of the account's database known to the client.
 If the server knows a more recent version, it will respond with a "409 conflict" and return the server's version in the response.
 The client must then merge the two versions before retrying the upload.
-Note that a "409 Conflict" response will typically be given before the upload, (instead of "100 continue"), but may also be given after the upload, for example due to concurrent activities from other wallets on the same account!
+Note that a "409 Conflict" response will typically be given before the upload, (instead of "100 continue"), but may also be given after the upload, for example due to concurrent activities from other accounts on the same account!

-  The request must also include an "X-Taler-Sync-Signature" signing the "If-Match" SHA-512 value and the SHA-512 hash of the body with the wallet private key.
+  The request must also include an "Sync-Signature" signing the "If-Match" SHA-512 value and the SHA-512 hash of the body with the account private key.

-  Finally, the SHA-512 hash of the body must also be given in an "E-tag" header of the request (so that the signature can be verified before the upload is allowed to proceed).
-We note that the use of "E-tag" in HTTP requests is non-standard, but in this case logical.
+  Finally, the SHA-512 hash of the body must also be given in an "Etag" header of the request (so that the signature can be verified before the upload is allowed to proceed).
+We note that the use of "ETag" in HTTP requests is non-standard, but in this case logical.

   The uploaded body must have at least 32 bytes of payload (see suggested upload format beginning with an ephemeral key).

+  :query paying:
+     Optional argument providing an order identifier.
+     The client is promising that it is already paying on a related order.
+This will cause the
+     server to delay processing until the respective payment has arrived (if the operation requires a payment).
+Useful if the server previously returned a ``402 Payment required`` and the client wants to proceed as soon as the payment went through.
+  :query pay:
+     Optional argument, any non-empty value will do, suggested is ``y`` for ``yes``.
+     The client insists on making a payment for the respective account, even if this is not yet required.
+The server will respond with a ``402 Payment required'', but only if the rest of the request is well-formed (account signature must match).
+Clients that do not actually intend to make a new upload but that only want to pay may attempt to upload the latest backup again, as this option will be checked before the ``304 Not modified`` case.

   **Response**